Ukraine wants to search Iran plane crash site for possible missile debris

 Bodies and body parts recovered from the site of the crash have been taken to the coroner’s office for identification, the report said.

-Smouldering debris, including shoes and clothes, was strewn across a field where the plane crashed on Wednesday.
+Smouldering debris, including shoes and clothes, was strewn across a field where the plane crashed.
 Rescue workers in face masks laid out scores of body bags.

 Onboard were 146 Iranians, 10 Afghans, 11 Ukrainians, five Canadians and four Swedes, the report said, but said some may have held citizenship of other countries.